kmartino/money-talks/README.md

 ### Install Project Pre-requisites

-When running this project for the first time, execute the following steps.
+When running the project for the first time, execute the following steps.

 Navigate to the directory you extracted or checked out the